 - 50% of the total global outsourcing value is generated by software outsourcing firms,

 - The trend towards outsourcing app development is expected to rise, with 34% of organizations adjusting their strategies to leverage software outsourcing opportunities.
 Conversely, only 9% are contemplating the development of software with an in-house team.

 What are the types of software outsourcing?

-In the first paragraph, we briefly mentioned that there are actually different types of software outsourcing based on the location of the software development company we want to work with.
+In the first paragraph, we briefly mentioned that there are actually different types of software outsourcing in the software development industry based on the location of the software development company we want to work with.

-Each strategy has its own unique advantages and disadvantages that can significantly affect the success of a software development project and its financial feasibility.
+Each strategy has its own unique advantages and disadvantages for software development companies that can significantly affect the success of a software project and its financial feasibility.

 Let’s take a quick look at each of these types and see in which business scenario each works best.

 Offshoring software development is a strategy whereby an organization hires an external software outsourcing company located in another country (or even continent) to assist with its ongoing software development projects.

 This practice has gained significant popularity in recent years due to its numerous benefits, such as access to specialized skills and the ability to greatly accelerate development cycles, but perhaps most importantly, the opportunity to achieve significant cost savings.